waapsdeveloper/pq-res-lvl-n2/printer-setup/printer daemons/README.md

 ✅ Pros: Simple, no admin rights needed.
 ❌ Cons: User can easily remove it.

-2. Windows Task Scheduler (Stealth Mode)
+2.🖥️ Task Scheduler Setup (Windows Stealth Daemon)

-This is more professional: runs invisibly at boot, even if no user logs in.

-Open Task Scheduler (taskschd.msc).
+1. Open Task Scheduler

+Press Win + R → type taskschd.msc → hit Enter.

+Or search Task Scheduler in Start Menu.

-Create a new task:
+2. Create a New Task (not “Basic Task”)

+In the right panel → click Create Task… (⚠️ not Create Basic Task — you need the advanced options).

+3. General Tab

+Name: e.g., PrintDaemon

+Description: “Silent PDF Printer Daemon”

+Security options:

-General → Run whether user is logged in or not.
+Select: Run whether user is logged on or not ✅

-Triggers → At startup.
+Check: Run with highest privileges ✅ (important if your daemon needs printer access).

+Configure for: Choose your Windows version.

+👉 This makes it invisible — no console window at login.

+4. Triggers Tab

+Click New…

+Begin the task: At startup

+Enabled ✅

+(Optional) Add another trigger → “At log on” if you also want it when user logs in.

+Click OK.

+5. Actions Tab

+Click New…

-Actions → Start a program → Browse PrintDaemon_v1.exe.
+Action: Start a program

+Program/script: Browse to your compiled PrintDaemon_v1.exe.

+(Optional) Start in: C:\path\to\daemon\folder (so relative paths work).

+Click OK.

+6. Conditions Tab

-Conditions → Uncheck Start only if on AC power (if you want on laptops too).
+Uncheck Start the task only if the computer is on AC power (important for laptops).

+Uncheck Start only if idle.

+Basically → nothing should block it.

+7. Settings Tab

+Check: Allow task to be run on demand

-Settings → Enable Run task as soon as possible after a scheduled start.
+Check: Run task as soon as possible after a scheduled start is missed

-Save → It will now run silently.

-✅ Pros: Runs truly in background, no console window.
-❌ Cons: Needs admin to set up.
+Check: If the task fails, restart every X minutes (recommended).

+Stop the task if it runs longer than → uncheck this (you want it always running).

+8. Save & Test

+Click OK.

+Windows will prompt for admin credentials (since it’s set to run whether logged in or not).
+Enter password.

+Task is now saved.

+9. Verify

+Reboot your system.

+Open Task Manager → check under Background Processes for PrintDaemon_v1.exe.

+You won’t see any popup or console window — ghost mode achieved ✅

+⚡ Why Task Scheduler > Startup Folder

+Startup Folder only runs when a user logs in → visible console (unless you minimize).

+Task Scheduler runs at boot, before login, and fully hidden.

+Also, it restarts if it crashes (if you set retries).
 3. Convert to Windows Service (Using nssm)

 If you want real daemon style, turn it into a Windows Service.